 Although umbrellas are allowed at the Hong Kong International Airport, everyone who carries an umbrella is exclusively screened.
 That’s because of the umbrella movement and the recent protests.

 Umbrellas are welcome at the Paris Charles de Gaulle Airport.

 Amsterdam Airport Schiphol (AMS)

 In Amsterdam Airport Schiphol, umbrellas with pointed ends are banned.
 Although small, foldable umbrellas are allowed, we found people on Twitter who said that the airport security confiscated them.

 Umbrellas are welcome at the Frankfurt Airport.

-Just like umbrellas, a lot of airlines (Especially in the U.S.) don’t count various objects towards the carry-on and personal item limit.
-Most of the times, these are assistive, medical, and childcare devices, and other common personal items.
-They vary from airline to airline, but here are the most common ones that you can bring for free.
+Just like umbrellas, a lot of airlines (especially in the U.S.) don’t count various objects towards the carry-on and personal item limit.
+Generally, these are assistive, medical, and childcare devices, and other common personal items.
+They vary from airline to airline but here are the most common ones that you can bring for free.

 - Assistive devices

 - Food that’s meant to be used on the airplane.